 Through the website developed by Growth Gurus, we created an effective and simple way for artists to download materials of the party wall, understand the inspiration and submit their artworks to the STJ Canvas panel.

-“Being particularly intrigued by the fusion of the physical and online worlds, the vision was to create an online experience that would enable artists to digitally create art on the wall.
-The initial purpose of the online presence was to attract artists to submit their visions through the competition.
+“Being particularly intrigued by the fusion of the physical and digital worlds, the vision was to create an online experience that would enable artists to create art on the wall.
+The initial purpose of the website was to attract artists to submit their visions through the competition.
 This has evolved to be the online home of the STJ Canvas.”

 – STJ Canvas Committee Member